Many of us fear failing… so we try to avoid failure at all costs.

 We often have a very vague notion of what failure actually is.

-There are also more concrete concerns such as not making enough money, missing out on a promotion, having to apply for another job.
+There are also more concrete concerns, such as not making enough money, missing out on a promotion, and applying for another job.

-The very definition of the word ‘failure’, however, is not meeting an intended objective – so if we didn’t set that objective in the first place, how can we know if we’ve failed?
+The very definition of the word ‘failure,’ however, is not meeting an intended objective – so if we didn’t set that objective in the first place, how can we know if we’ve failed?

 We can’t fail if we haven’t defined success in the first place!

 When we don’t set clear objectives, it’s easy to get overwhelmed by everything we want to do.

 It’s also easy to let other people’s priorities influence us and, therefore, to let other people’s interpretation of failure be our own.

 We’re likely then to feel bad about ourselves, whatever the result.

 The key to being successful in your life is first to define what “successful” means to you.

 For example, if success in the workplace means supporting your team and helping them shine, having fun with your colleagues, and enjoying the work you do, then a promotion and fancy job title may not be the most important goal for you.